ETCCooperative/etc-cooperative-website/src/content/posts/2023-01-02-the-ethereum-classic-rpc-url-is-changing-from-ethercluster-to-rivet-cn/index.cn.md

 ## The Ethercluster RPC Endpoint Will Be Discontinued on July 1st of 2023

-The Ethercluster endpoint that will be discotinued on July 1st is:
+The Ethercluster endpoint that will be discontinued on July 1st is:

 [https://ethercluster.com/etc](https://ethercluster.com/etc)